Emily-Y-Lan/blimp_c2s2/README.md

   <img src="./docs/img/blimp_no_border.png" alt="A tech-inspired blimp" width="50%"/>
 </p>

+## Documentation

+The main documentation for Blimp can be found on the [GitHub Pages](https://cornell-brg.github.io/blimp/)

 ## Testing

 Blimp uses Verilator to simulate and run tests.
 Users should first create a build directory and generate a build system with CMake: